Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - On submit, "thank you" alert message will be shown (submit form send information to CI server to display values sent)

+## Features left to implement

+- Add handler to perform action on "subscribe now" button
+- Add payment handling system
+- Create user dashboard where users can manage their subscriptions

 ## Technologies used